Orpius/SDK/docs/UserGuide/index.md

 # Events

-Events provide a flexible and secure way to connect Orpius to your systems.
+Events provide a secure way to connect your systems with Orpius and perform activities in response to external triggers.

+## How Events Work in Orpius

-In the Console, you register events that external systems can call through a remote API to trigger tasks.
+* In the Console, you register events that external systems can call through a remote API to trigger tasks.
 Each event has a unique identifier that can be used in a webhook or integrated system.
-After registering an event, you add the activities or follow-up events that should run when it is triggered.
-Orpius then orchestrates the response in real time.
-(Note: in the current release, Events are handled by the in-built Orpius Agents.)
+* After registering an event, you add the activities or follow-up events that should run when it is triggered.
+* Orpius then orchestrates the response in real time.

+**Example of how events may flow in a Surveillance Application**
+* A camera sends a motion detected event.
+* You configure this event to trigger a notification activity and an analysis activity.
+* Orpius then orchestrates the response: it notifies the right user, launches the analysis, and, depending on the outcome, can automatically trigger follow-up actions such as raising an alert, starting a recording, or handing off to another tool.

+(Note: In the current release, events are handled by the in-built Orpius agents.)

+## Security and Control

-Orpius is designed to be adaptive rather than following rigid workflows.
-To keep this behavior reliable, you can set guardrails by defining which tools and constraints an agent is allowed to use.
+Orpius is designed to be adaptive rather than follow rigid workflows.
+To keep this behaviour reliable, you can set **guardrails** by defining which **tools** and **constraints** an agent is allowed to use.

-Using a foundation like Orpius allows you to add an agentic security layer to your application.
-This works similarly to the principle of Segregation of Duties (SoD): customer-facing agents can use events to signal more privileged agents to perform tasks, without directly exposing sensitive capabilities such as scheduling, storage, or team information to customers.
+The event system can also provide a built-in **security layer** based on the principle of Segregation of Duties (SoD).
+Customer-facing agents can trigger events to request actions from more privileged agents, without having direct access to sensitive capabilities such as scheduling, storage, or team information.

 ## HTTP Parameters